 Of course, data analytics lies at the heart of all the changes that result in centralized supply chain management.
 But without properly trained and prepared supply chain professionals, technological advancements may not be utilized to their full potential.

-The characteristics of a good supply chain manager, according to corporate developer and researcher Peter Bolstorff et al., include an affinity for lifelong learning, a diverse background and experience in various fields within the supply chain, and constant attention of their personal brand.
+The characteristics of a good supply chain manager, according to corporate developer and researcher, Peter Bolstorff et al., include an affinity for lifelong learning, a diverse background, experience in various fields within the supply chain, and constant attention of their personal brand.

 Millennials will soon dominate the business world, Bolstorff writes in “A Portrait of the Supply Chain Manager” on SupplyChain247.com.
 Because they are tech-savvy and are very aware of the importance of curating a brand – both their own and their employer’s – their expertise will breath new life into managerial functions, especially supply chain management.